The role boards and employees play in not-for-profit financial management is not always fully understood or appreciated.

 By the end of this session you be able to:

-Understand the importance of good financial management systems in the not-for-profit sector
+Describe the importance of good financial governance in the not-for-profit sector

 The Benefits of Good Financial Management